campbe13/docker-ecq2020/shakespeare-ec/RUNONHEROKU.md

 todo repeat this with shakespeare-jm to iron out the quirks

 ## pull the image from docker hub so the image is local
+Note: you can be developing & working with a local image, in that case no need to pull

 ```
 [tricia@korra shakespeare-ec]$ docker pull tricia/shakespeare-ec
 ```